-Next, we got branded websites.
-Now, you might be asking yourselves, do I really need a website if I’m selling wholesale?
-Yes, you do.
-Brands, you’ve got to get your website presence together, because retail store owners are looking at your branded websites and your social media properties first before they even take that appointment these days.
-I spoke to a company the other day that was really interested in going about things in a non-traditional way.
-They just wanted to sell directly to wholesale, they didn’t really want to build out their website or build their e-commerce platform or build out social media.
+Do you need a website if you’re selling wholesale?
+This answer is an easy one: yes, you do.
+You need a website because retail store owners are looking at your branded websites and your social media pages before they even make an appointment.
+My recent experience with a company proves this.
+The company wanted to sell directly to wholesale but they didn’t really want to improve their website, build their e-commerce platform, or increase their use of social media.
 And guess what?
-It was very difficult for them to get in front of the right buyers because there was no social proof.
+It was very difficult for them to get in front of the right buyers because there was no social proof behind their products.

-You’ve got to sit back and ask yourself, retailers are looking for newness, frequency, and they’re looking to deliver something to their customer that is fresh and niche.
-So if you can offer them more frequent deliveries, diversify your product assortment in order to give them what they’re looking for, chance are you’re going to be able to really nail that retail business in 2018.
+Retailers are also looking for newness and frequency, and they’re looking for something fresh and niche to deliver to customers.
+If you can offer more frequent deliveries and diversify your product assortment, chances are good that you’re going to be able to really nail that retail business in 2019.

-Now, lastly, we’ve got niche brands.
-In our recent white paper called “The Age of the Emerging Designer”, we go in depth and in detail about why it is so critical and important these days to be stalking niche brands.
-In fact, in our white paper, we interviewed the buying director at Matches, we interviewed one of the co-founders at Coveteur, and we also interviewed people from trade shows as well as other buyers and trend directors nationally.
+Finally, there are niche brands.
+In our recent white paper, “The Age of the Emerging Designer”, we explain in depth about why it is so critical to promote niche brands.
+We also interviewed the buying director at MATCHESFASHION.COM as well as one of the co-founders at Coveteur.
+We also interviewed people from trade shows and other buyers and trend directors nationally.
 And what did we find?
-Well, being a niche brand has tremendous advantages.
-Not only are you able to be more nimble and flexible with inventory and production, but you’re also able to provide more frequent deliveries, and you’re able to give something that other brands and retailers have not seen or experienced.
-And why is that?
+A niche brand has tremendous advantages over other kinds of brands.
+Not only are you able to be nimbler and more flexible with inventory and production, but you’re also able to provide more frequent deliveries.
+That’s something other brands and retailers don’t have.

-All right, guys.
-It is an amazing time to be a brand in 2018.
-There are so many amazing ways in which you can take advantgoing to being a small to medium size business, of being able to be nimble, getting in front of those retailers.
-And remember guys, a wholesale business is part of a thriving retail business, you know?
-Being able to do great on wholesale, being able to do great on e-commerce, these go hand in hand together.
-You don’t only have to be great in e-commerce or only great in wholesale.
-One can really feed the other business and channel.
+It’s an amazing time to be a brand in 2019.
+There are so many ways in which you can succeed.
+And remember, a wholesale business is part of a thriving retail business.
+Being able to do well on wholesale and being able to do well on e-commerce go hand in hand.
+You don’t have to be great only in one or the other.